diego-lopez8/diego-lopez8.github.io/index.md

 ## About Me

-I am a Network Engineer at SpaceX - Starlink.
+I am a Network Engineer at SpaceX in the Starlink Network Engineering division.
 Previously, I was a Senior Network Engineer in New York University's High Performance Computing team.
 I am a strong supporter of a free and open Internet (big "I").

 ## What I'm Doing

-- Studying for the CCNP-SP, specifically IS-IS and Segment Routing
+- Studying for the CCIE-SP
 - Getting my own AS and Internet presence
-- Training for a half-marathon
+- Training for a full marathon
 - Starting to write online courses

 ## What I've Done

+- Managed and operated a global ISP
+- Attained the CCNP-SP
+- Completed a half marathon
 - Designed and implemented EVPN based HPC Networks
 - Designed and implemented > 100 Gbps network security monitoring
 - Designed and implemented custom infrastructure-as-code and automation for networks